“Fun, Love & Money!”

-A few weeks after the press conference, on April 29th 1988, the sisters appeared on the prime-time British talk show ‘Wogan’, and they charmed the studio audience, TV viewers, and the host - Sir Terry - with their positivity and unfaltering optimism.
-Within minutes, the girls were full of laughter, sharing stories from their life experiences, and referring to the show’s host as "Tel!"
+On April 29th 1988, a few weeks after their press conference, the sisters appeared on the hugely popular prime-time British talk show ‘Wogan’, where they charmed the studio audience, TV viewers, and the host - Sir Terry - with their fun-filled banter and unfaltering optimism.
+Within minutes, the girls were full of laughter, sharing stories from their life experiences, and playfully referring to the show’s host as "Tel!"
 Mel looked far improved from the photographs that had been published the previous month, but she was still bloated from her punishing medication regime, and she was wearing a wig.
 During the interview, Mel shared with the audience her continuing struggles to get on her feet.
-“At the moment I am still working on my walking, ‘cause I walk with sticks, but by summer, I should be getting it together, ha ha!”
-The interview was peppered, as ever, with humour and laughter, despite the seriousness of Mel’s condition and it remains a very personal and touching interview, showing both girls' great strength, humour and tenacity.
+“At the moment I am still working on my walking, ‘cause I walk with sticks, but by summer, I should be getting it together.”
+Despite the obvious seriousness of Mel’s condition, the conversation was peppered, as ever, with fun and laughter, and it remains a very personal and touching interview, showing both girls' strength, humour and tenacity.
 In addition, the interview also showcased a verse of a new song, penned by the sisters.
 While chatting about writing their own songs, they were asked to sing, and launched into a faultless rendition of a track they called, Oh Yes, I’m Leaving - in acapella, no less.
 Certainly, any prior questions over the girls' vocal talents were immediately silenced, as the sisters harmonised together, pausing only for Mel to mimic the bass guitar line and to, as always, laugh!
 (This track was later re-titled If You Cared, and became Kim’s fourth single release from her solo album).